elsayed-lab/macrophage_response_lpanamensis/README.md

    tree with a prefix of '$(date +%Y%M)' and put them there.
 It also copies the input data, sample sheets, etc there for one to play with.

+## Failures observed when moving to bioc 3.18:

+A change in devtools caused me to change how I install the various dependencies/prerequisites.
+This in theory should be more robust, but in practice is a big mess.
+It turns out that there is a significant population of packages which worked in 3.17 but not in 3.18.
+As a result I am now handling this in two passes: one where I allow devtools to install whatever version it chooses for each package -- these tend to be bioc 3.17.
+I then take a second pass via BiocManager::install() to update some/many to the 3.18 version.